 WHAT ARE THE ENGINEERING MANAGEMENT MASTER’S REQUIREMENTS FOR GRADUATION?

-Stevens’ 30-credit hour engineering management master’s program consists of 10 online courses that build proficiency in the leading engineering technology and management techniques.
+Stevens’ 30-credit hour engineering management master’s program consists of 10 online courses that build proficiency in the leading engineering technology and management techniques to fulfill the engineering management requirements.
 Students complete six core engineering management courses while enrolled in the program: “Decision and Risk Analysis,” “Elements of Operations Research,” “Engineering Economics and Cost Analysis,” “Informatics for Engineering Management,” “Modeling and Simulation” and “Project Management of Complex Systems.”

 ARE THERE CONCENTRATION TRACKS IN THE STEVENSONLINE ENGINEERING MANAGEMENT MASTER’S?

 StevensOnline M.Eng.EM candidates choose between two program specializations — Managerial Analytics and Supply Chain and Logistics Management — and take elective courses based on their selected tracks.
-Students enrolled in the Managerial Analytics track take “Data Analysis and Visualization Techniques for Decision Making,” “Data Science and Knowledge Discovery in Engineering Management,” and “Multi-Agent Socio-Technical Systems” plus the core engineering management courses.
+Students enrolled in the Managerial Analytics track take “Data Analysis and Visualization Techniques for Decision Making,” “Data Science and Knowledge Discovery in Engineering Management,” and “Multi-Agent Socio-Technical Systems” plus the core engineering management courses to fulfill engineering management requirements.
 Students enrolled in the Supply Chain and Logistics Management track take the same core M.Eng. in Engineering Management classes plus “System Supportability and Logistics,” “Integrated Supply Chain Management,” and “Forecasting and Demand Modeling Systems.”

 HOW LONG DOES IT TAKE TO EARN AN M.ENG.EM?

 Most students can finish the StevensOnline engineering management master’s in a year and a half while working full time.
 M.Eng.EM candidates typically spend about 9 to 15 hours per week focused on coursework, doing project work and in the two 90-minute live sessions.
 Students can complete self-paced or asynchronous coursework whenever and wherever they prefer, though the program is highly structured.
-As a result, most meet the Master of Engineering in Engineering Management graduation requirements in just a year and a half on average.
+As a result, most meet the Engineering Management requirements in just a year and a half on average.

 WHAT CAN I DO WITH A MASTER OF ENGINEERING IN ENGINEERING MANAGEMENT?